lostleafstudio/lostleafstudio.github.io/content/privacy/cribbage-pegboard/index.md

 ---
-title: Privacy Policy - Cribbage Scoring Pegboard
+title: Privacy Policy - Cribbage Pegboard Tracker
 ---

-# Privacy Policy - Cribbage Scoring Pegboard
+# Privacy Policy - Cribbage Pegboard Tracker

 Effective Date: *January 1, 2026*

 Lost Leaf Studio, LLC (“we,” “us,” or “our”) respects your privacy.
-This Privacy Policy explains how the mobile game Cribbage Scoring Pegboard handles user information.
-Cribbage Scoring Pegboard is an offline arcade-style game and is designed to operate without collecting or transmitting personal data.
+This Privacy Policy explains how the mobile game Cribbage Pegboard Tracker handles user information.
+Cribbage Pegboard Tracker is an offline arcade-style game and is designed to operate without collecting or transmitting personal data.

 ## Information We Collect